 Eunice possesses a Bachelor’s Degree in Law from University of Dar es Salaam (Tanzania) and a Masters in Business Administration majoring in public policy analysis from the University of Birmingham (United Kingdom) with several other professional trainings in the feminist leadership, human rights, good governance and social accountability.

-Patience Ayebazibwe is the Program Officer.
+Patience Ayebazibwe is the Feminist and Transformational Leadership Manager.
 Her area of concern is the rights of marginalised groups; women, children and refugees.
 She holds a a Masters Degree in Human Rights and Bachelors Degree in Education of Makerere University.
 She has undergone training in Advocacy and women’s rights.Patience has experience in networking and program management.

 She previously worked as an Intern at AMwA under the Uganda programs during which time she demonstrated her commitment to the struggle for women’s rights.